-- 1. We are asking you to add the questions from the form on the back to your physical screening forms.
-If you get a "yes" to any of the questions, the child should see a doctor for a cardiac evaluation. - 2.
-Ask your school and other sports associations to make this questionnaire a mandatory for all kids before they participate in any active sport. - 3.
-If a child has any of the warning signs he/she should see a doctor.
+- You or your child's doctor should fill out the questionnaire on the back of this form.
+If you answer yes to any of the questions, your doctor should check your child's heart. - If your child has any of the following signs, see your doctor: - ♥ Family history of unexpected, unexplained sudden death in a young person - ♥ Fainting (syncope) or seizure during exercise, excitement or startle - ♥ Consistent or unusual chest pain and/or shortness of breath during exercise - Ask your school or child's sports association to make this questionnaire a mandatory for all kids before they participate in any active sport.

-Warning Signs of SADS:

-- Family history of unexpected, unexplained sudden death in a young person - Fainting (syncope) or seizure during exercise, excitement or startle - Consistent or unusual chest pain and/or shortness of breath during exercise

-For more information or if you have any questions, please ask us-we would be happy to help.
-Call (801) 272-3023 (www.stopsads.org).
+For more information, call (801) 272-3023 or visit www.StopSADS.org.